 Cassidy Hall (MA, MDiv, MTS) is an author, filmmaker, podcaster, and holds a Masters of Divinity, Masters of Theological Studies, and Masters in Counseling.
-Born and raised in Iowa, she now works at First Congregational United Church of Christ in Indianapolis where she is pursuing ordination in the UCC.
+Born and raised in Iowa, she now works as Director of Communications for the Heartland and IKC Conferences in the United Church of Christ – overseeing First Communication for hundreds of churches in Kentucky, Ohio, West Virginia, and Indiana.
+She is ordained pending call in the United Church of Christ and continues to re-imagine alongside the modern world what it means to be the church.
 Throughout her time at Christian Theological Seminary in Indianapolis, she worked as a Teaching Assistant while studying for her MDiv and MTS degrees (December, 2021).
 During her time at seminary, she also served as the Secretary of the International Thomas Merton Society and continues to serve on the board of enfleshed.

 In 2012, while working as a counselor and reading Thomas Merton’s New Seeds of Contemplation, Cassidy made a pilgrimage to all seventeen Trappist/Cistercian Monasteries of the United States.
 While there, she wrote, interviewed monks and nuns, and photographed her entire experience within these seventeen spaces.
 Her personal quest for silence was written about in this Des Moines Register feature article by Mike Kilen.